The often repeated statement “most important for the climate is being vegan” is simply untrue.

-Only an estimated 200-300 Million humans fly.
+Only an estimated 200-300 Million humans ever fly.
 Us.
 And most of us global destroyers only fly because we want to feel good about ourselves and are obscenely rich (by definition, simply because we can afford to burn lots of carbon without satisfying any fundamental need).

-On the other side of the equation all 7.5 billion humans must eat and not many have the choice that rich Westerners have (as always at the expense of others).
+On the other side of the equation all 7.5 billion humans must eat and not many have the choice that rich Westerners have (as always at the expense of the ones who also face the consequences of our greedy western lifestyle most).

-All (reducible) CO2 emissions from global food production (including meat) combined are supposed to be similar to the (non-reducible) emissions of a small air travelling global elite.
-One side of the equation is needed (!) by all humans.
-Yet the same amount is caused just for the fun of a few who are rich.
+All CO2 emissions from global food production (including meat) combined are roughly equivalent to the emissions of a small, global, air travelling elite.
+One side of the equation is needed for survival (food).
+The same amount is caused just for fun.
 Air travel emits 100% fossil CO2.
 On the other hand cows can be raised practically without using any fossil fuels (in fact that’s how most farmers in the global south still do it).
 Thus meat production is often times climate neutral.
 Air travel is never climate neutral.

-The whole point is: Ultimately we have to do BOTH.
+The whole point is: Ultimately, we have to do BOTH, and a lot more.
 But air travel is first.
 We have to begin taking responsibility for our actions.
 Otherwise there is simply no hope for billions of humans now and in all future.

 If you would like to make a true difference regarding your CO2 footprint: